deanebarker/Denina-Sharp/README.md

 Clearly, this is way too verbose.
 So commands can be added by simple text strings.
 The strings are tokenized on whitespace.
 The first token is the command name, the subsequent tokens are arguments.
 (Any arguments which contain whitespace need to be in quotes.)

     var pipeline = new TextFilterPipeline();
-    pipeline.AddCommand("Prepend FOO");  //Note: this can also be passed into the constructor var result = pipeline.Execute("BAR");
+    pipeline.AddCommand("Text.Prepend FOO");  //Note: this can also be passed into the constructor var result = pipeline.Execute("BAR");

 The result will be "FOOBAR".

 We can shorten it even more by passed commands into the constructor:

-    var pipeline = new TextFilterPipeline("Prepend FOO");
+    var pipeline = new TextFilterPipeline("Text.Prepend FOO");

 In fact, commands can be passed in _en masse_, separated by line breaks (note that command parsing is broken out to its own class, and could easily be re-implemented, if you wanted to do something different).
 Each line is parsed as a separate command.